Home » Las Vegas Sportsbooks And Hotels 2023 » Bellagio Sportsbook Review

 Visitors looking for table games will find quite a selection around the room, with blackjack, roulette, and craps the most popular picks.
 Other games include baccarat, Pai Gow Poker, High Card Flush, Three Card Poker, Casino War, Let it Ride, Crazy4Poker and Big Wheel.

 In October 2018, the Bellagio Sportsbook Hotel & Casino turned 20 years old.
-The property, owned by MGM Resorts International, features 3,950 guest rooms and suites with costs ranging from $200 a night for a Resort King to $5,000 a night for the Presidential Suite.
+The property, owned by MGM Resorts International, features 3,950 guest rooms and suites with costs ranging from $300 a night (during the weekend) for a Resort King to $5,000 a night for the Presidential Suite.
+Weekday stays are obviously cheaper.

 Expect to pay extra for a room with a view of these magnificent waterworks.